jdeibert17/hello-world/README.md

 # hello-world
-This is for practicing repo for assignment 13 in 1895
+This is for the Arudino Code from the Hello World Assignment

 This is for a commit change